karllhughes/side-project-checklist/marketing-checklist.md

 - [ ] Create an FAQs page.
 - [ ] Verify your website's tags are correct with [Google Tag Assistant](https://get.google.com/tagassistant/).
 - [ ] Watch a first time user use your product.
+- [ ] Watch users behavior use your product's page with Hotjar.com.
+- [ ] Create Heatmaps of your pages in order to analyse the friction in your call-to-action.
 - [ ] Collect and display testimonials from happy users.
 - [ ] Survey or poll your users for feedback (see our [list of survey tools for lots of great options at any budget] (https://www.sideprojectchecklist.com/2017/survey-tools)).
 - [ ] Use [Monkey Test It](https://monkeytest.it/) to find bugs and broken links of your site.
 Set up an alert to notify you on breakage.

+## Public Relations (PR)
+- [ ] Sign up in HARO (helpareporter.com) to get in contact with journalists of big companies such as buzzfeed, entrepreneur, techcrunch and other via daily email.
+That way you can get FREE backlink and mentions of your product in high relevant companies (cost $0). (more info: https://backlinko.com/build-awesome-backlinks)